Arezookhalili/Arezookhalili.github.io/_posts/2023-05-22-association-rule-learning.md

 <br>
 There appears to be *some* relationship between New Zealand wines and other New Zealand wines, but what is also interesting is that New Zealand wines seem to be more associated with French & South American wines than they are with Australian Wines.

-New Zealand & Australia are often grouped together, but in terms of wine this wouldn't make sense - perhaps because of the difference climates the wines are very different and thus it wouldn't make sense to group wines by geographical proximity, but by preference instead.
+New Zealand & Australia are often grouped together, but in terms of wine this wouldn't make sense - perhaps because of the different climates the wines are very different and thus it wouldn't make sense to group wines by geographical proximity, but by preference instead.
 This is only a hypothesis for now - we will need to take this back to the client and get their category experts to help us interpret it!

 ___
 <br>